tabiahealth/frontend-challenge/README.md

 Hello, developer :wave:!

-Welcome to the Telic frontend challenge.
+Welcome to the Tabia frontend challenge.

 > **_NOTE:_** This challenge is part of the hiring process.
-We assume here that you are already in contact with someone at Telic.
+We assume here that you are already in contact with someone at Tabia.

 ## Instructions